ahten/codingTasks/Task-T06/README.md

 Objective:
 + Learn how to create a method/function; it reduce the duplicate code, we can reuse the code by calling the method.
++ def
++ Using Array to store a group of value.

 Task Details:
 + 1. Create a Python file called holiday.py.